Antibl4ze/Data-scraping-with-excel/README.md

+NOTE: DOWNLOAD THE EXCEL FILE AS RAW TO MAKE IT WORK

 Designed a very detailed Excel dashboard based on the sales of bikes, using actual data from a survey.
 The key steps and Excel functions applied are summarized below:

 🧹 Data Cleaning and Preparation: